0V3RR1DE0/SafeEats/README.md

     ```bash
     cd SafeEats
     ```
-3. Install the required packages:
+3. Run the following command to fetch dependencies:
     ```bash
-    pip install -r requirements.txt
+    flutter pub get
     ```

 ## Usage

+1. Make sure you have a device connected or an emulator running.
-1. Run the application:
+2. Run the application:
     ```bash
-    python main.py
+    flutter run
     ```
-2. Allow the app to access the device's camera.
+3. Allow the app to access the device's camera.
-3. Point the camera at the barcode on the food product.
+4. Point the camera at the barcode on the food product.
-4. The app will display detailed information about the product, including any potential food restrictions based on the user's settings.
+5. The app will display detailed information about the product, including any potential food restrictions based on the user's settings.

 ### Manual Entry
 If the barcode cannot be scanned: